Late afterglows of GW/GRB 170817A: Simulations

-Simulations No. 7 and 8 in Fig. \ref{fig:lc} are examples of the case of a magnetically loaded cocoon.
-Simulation No. 7 has the same parameter as No. 4 which fits radio and optical data well but has insufficient X-ray.
+We also considered the effect of a Poynting flow imprinted in the outflow material.
+Ejected material from BNS merger is expected to be initially highly magnetized and may preserve part of its magnetic energy well after its expansion.
+Even in the case of main sequence stars such as the Sun a weak magnetic field is detected at upstream of wind termination shock~\citep{solarwind}.
+Simulations No. 7 and 8 in Fig. \ref{fig:lc} are examples of the case of a magnetically loaded outflow.
+Simulation No. 7 has the same parameters as Simulation No. 4, which fits radio and optical data well but has insufficient X-ray.
 We find that when a magnetic field with initial flux of $|B| \sim 5$~G is added to this model, both X-ray and optical emissions become much brighter than observations.
-Simulation No. 8 in \ref{fig:lc}, corresponding to model No. 7 in Table \ref{tab:param}, has more diluted outflow and circum-burst material and the same magnetic field as simulation No. 7.
-The plots in Fig. Fig. \ref{fig:lc} show that its X-ray light curve is consistent with the data.
+Simulation No. 8 in Fig. \ref{fig:lc} has the same parameters as model No. 7 in Table \ref{tab:param}.
+It presents a more diluted outflow and circum-burst material but the same magnetic field as simulation No. 7.
+Fig. \ref{fig:lc} shows that its X-ray light curve is consistent with the data.
 Moreover, the lower column density in this model is better consistent with the estimated value found in Sec \ref{sec:cocoon}.
-However, optical emission of the model is too bright and similar to simulations No. 1 to 3 only in presence of extinction it may be consistent with data.
-In both examples with an additional magnetic field radio emission remains consistent with observations.
+However, its optical emission is too bright and similar to simulations No. 1 to 3.
+Thus, only in presence of significant extinction the model this simulation can be consistent with data.
+In both these examples radio emission remains consistent with observations.

-To explain discrepancies between data and simulated optical and radio light curves we must consider two important processes, which are so far overlooked.
+To explain discrepancies between data and simulated optical and radio light curves we first consider two important processes which are so far overlooked.
 They are synchrotron self-absorption in radio band and extinction of optical emission by material around the merger and in its environment.